About This Project

 This funding will expand on our preliminary results, where nine SPLASH10 archival satellite tags were deployed between May 2015 and December 2016.
 Interestingly, one of these tags from May 2015 identified a new manta aggregation around an island named Sidea, suggesting that there is at least one previously unknown aggregation site.
 We investigated this potential aggregation in December of 2016 and discovered at least a dozen manta rays in the area, both feeding and cleaning.
 This one tag identified a new site in Milne Bay that manta rays visit frequently, giving local manta tourism operators a new location to take their guests, and also suggests that spatial protection measures (such as MPAs) may be structured around these sites.
 With funding, we will deploy more tags allowing us to finely map out the mantas’ movements and identify aggregation sites.
 Funding has already been provided from National Geographic for travel and accommodation expenses.

 This project will be completed within 1 year of being funded.
 It is the main focus of my studies at Columbia University in New York, USA.
 Research will take place from May 11th to 17th.
-Some of the work has already been completed for this project, but will not be complete until we increase our sample size by deploying more satellite takes.
+Some of the work has already been completed for this project, but will not be complete until we increase our sample size by deploying more satellite tags.

 Feb 14, 2018